rohan-varma/rohan-varma.github.io/about.md

 I had the awesome opportunity to work as a software engineering intern on the messaging squad at [Hudl](http://hudl.com) in the summer of 2016.
 I worked mostly on the backend, and shipped several messaging services that other microservices could use.
 I also learned a lot about effective communication, clean code, source control, and safely deploying to production.
 I am especially thankful to my mentors [Andy Pryor](https://github.com/andypryor) and [Graham McCulloch](https://github.com/grahammcculloch) who taught me a lot.

-Over the summer of 2017, I will be a software engineering intern at [Blend](http://blend.com) in San Francisco.
+This summer, I'm enjoying the opportunity of learning from some great engineers as a software engineering intern at [Blend](http://blend.com) in San Francisco.

 ### Other Experiences